the-Jirakinalan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line Write a script that displays the third line of the file iacta.
 The file iacta will be in the working directory.
 You're not allowed to use sed

-7-file Write a shell script that creates a file named exactly *\'"Holberton School"'\*$?*****:) containing the text Holberton School ending by a new line.
+7-file Write a shell script that creates a file named exactly as given.
 Uses a lot of escape characters () and double quotes (") 8-cwd_state Write a script that writes into the file ls_cwd_content the result of the command ls -la.
 If the file ls_cwd_content already exists, it should be overwritten.
 If the file ls_cwd_content does not exist, create it.
 Uses the redirect -truncate symbol (>).

 9-duplicate_last_line Write a script that duplicates the last line of the file iacta.
 Utilizes the pipe symbol (|) and the redirect -append symbol (>>)